MotionPlus Axis Group API

 )

-• This function will fail, if the axis group the axis attached to is under control by another URScript program.
+This function will fail, if the axis group the axis attached to is already being controlled by another URScript command.

 Important